Last update: March 16, 2020

-For jobs that make use of large numbers of Python modules or jobs that use local installations of Python/Anaconda/MiniConda, we have an additional tool to help manage the I/O activity caused by library and module calls.
-To deploy this tool add the following line to your job submission file after your Slurm commands, but before your python executable.
+For jobs that make use of large numbers of Python modules or jobs that use local installations of Python/Anaconda/MiniConda, TACC staff provides an additional tool to help manage the I/O activity caused by library and module calls.
+To deploy this tool, add the following line to your job submission file after your Slurm commands, but before your python executable.

-stat() calls during the run.
-Place these lines in your job submission script after your Slurm commands and wrapping your executable.
+stat()" calls during the run.
+Place the following lines in your job submission script after your Slurm commands and wrapping your executable:

 During the job run log files will be generated in the working directory with prefix "